johnttaylor/colony.pico/src/Driver/SPI/RP2040/README.txt

-/** @namespace Driver::NV
+/** @namespace Driver::SPI::RP2040

-The 'NV' namespace defines a platform independent interface for reading and writing from/to non-volatile storage.
+The 'RP2040' namespace implements the SPI interfaces for the Raspberry PI's RP2040 Microcontroller.

 */